Special routes of U.S. Route 90: Orange business loop

 Business U.S. Highway 90-Y or Bus.
-US 90-Y begins at Exit 874A of the combined route of Interstate 10 and US 90 on the west side of Orange in Orange County.
+US 90-Y begins at Exit 874A of the combined route of Interstate 10 and US 90 on the west side of Orange, Texas.
 The route proceeds to the east along W. Park Ave. to FM 3247 where the route turns to the southeast along Strickland Dr. through western Pinehurst.
 After reentering Orange, the route is joined by SH 87, and the combined route proceeds to the east along MacArthur Dr. After SH 87 turns off of the route, Bus.
 US 90-Y continues east along Green Ave past FM 1006 and then turns north along Simmons Dr. returning to I-10 and US 90 at Exit 878.

 The business route follows the former alignment of US 90 through Orange until April 30, 1962.
 With the realignment, the route was designated State Highway Loop 358 but was signed as a US 90 business route.
 That designation was canceled and replaced with the current designation on June 21, 1990.